In the previous post, Diet and ADHD in children, Part 1, I focused on

 Many of these additives contain suspicious ingredients or are created by suspicious means.
 For example, artificial colors.

 Most artificial colors contain Coal Tar.
 Coal Tar is a by-product of coal, and it has been shown to be a carcinogen.
 So, besides the fact that artificial colors have been shown to increase behavior problems and hyperactivity, there’s the risk of cancer.
-By the way, coal tar is also used in shampoo, soap, and as a treatment for lice (yikes)!
+Coal tar is also used in shampoo, soap, and as a treatment for lice (yikes)!

 Here is the ingredient list for Accent: